 No judgment.
 I’ve gone through that cycle plenty of times.

-Or maybe this is you: You slave away at a novel and finally finish, only to realize (or have someone else tell you) that the story is too small, too predictable, or too boring.
+Or maybe this is you: You slave away at a novel and finally finish, only to realize (or have someone else tell you) that the story is too small, too predictable, too confusing, or too boring.

 Again, I’m not judging.
 I once finished writing a novel and had a friend read it.
 She told me it wasn’t exciting enough and there wasn’t much of a story.
 And she was my friend.
 (In hindsight, though, she was totally right.)